What are scheduled tasks

 Scheduled tasks can run across multiple customers or sites and take full advantage of filters to best target specific devices.

 A Scheduled Task Profile will stop running if the probe associated with the profile is moved (for example, after moving a device).
 To continue running the profile:

 - Modify the rule that the scheduled task profile is associated with to reengage the probe.
 This can be as simple as renaming the rule.

 If the MSP N-central server is in different a time zone than the devices that it is managing, scheduled tasks run according to the time zone of the target devices.

 What type of schedule task to you want to create?

-- Automation Policy - tasks that perform Automation Manager policy scripts on selected devices.
+- Automation Policy - tasks that perform Automation Manager policy scripts.

-- Security Manager Scan - tasks that perform security scans on selected devices.
+- Security Manager Full or Quick Scan - tasks that perform pre-defined security scans.

 - File Transfer - tasks that distribute files to designated locations.

-- Intel® vPro™ Bulk Device Power Control - tasks that control the powering down, powering up, or restarting of Intel® vPro™-enabled devices.
+- Intel® vPro™ Bulk Device Power Control - tasks that control the powering down/up, or restarting of Intel® vPro™-enabled devices.